timescale/docs/self-hosted/configuration/about-configuration.md

 jobs.
 If you do not configure these settings, your queries and background jobs could run more slowly.

-Timescale background workers are configured with `timescaledb.max_background_workers`.
+TimescaleDB background workers are configured with `timescaledb.max_background_workers`.
 Each database needs a background worker allocated to schedule jobs.
 Additional workers run background jobs as required.
 This setting should be the sum of the total number of databases and the total